MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-job-queue.md

 2. When the scheduled task is picked up by the task scheduler to run, a new background session is started.
 3. The background session will run the **Job Queue Dispatcher** codeunit:
     1. It will firstly check if the job should run or reschedule.
-        If it should not run, it will delete itself or reschedule in the case of a already running "Category Code"
+        If it shouldn't run, it will delete itself or reschedule in the case of an already running "Category Code"
     2. The job queue entry will be updated to the **In-Progress** state and a job queue log entry will be created.
     3. The specified **Object ID to Run** will then be started.

-       In the event of an exception, none of the subsequent steps will run and the failure codeunit path will run.
+       If there's an exception, none of the subsequent steps will run and the failure codeunit path will run.
 4. The failure codeunit path:
     1. An exception is raised and surfaced.
     2. The **Job Queue Error Handler** codeunit will run in a new background session.